cosmos/cosmos-sdk/docs/architecture/adr-061-liquid-staking.md

 MsgTokenizeShares fails if the account is a VestingAccount.
 Users will have to move vested tokens to a new account and endure the unbonding period.
 We view this as an acceptable tradeoff vs. the complex book keeping required to track vested tokens.

-The total amount of outstanding tokenized shares for the validator is checked against the sum of exempt delegation multiplied by the exemption factor.
-If the tokenized shares would exceed this limit, the execution fails.
+The total amount of outstanding tokenized shares for the validator is checked against the sum of exempt delegations multiplied by the exemption factor.
+If the tokenized shares exceeds this limit, execution fails.

 MsgTokenizeSharesResponse provides the number of tokens generated and their denom.